Upper bound of transient growth in accelerating and decelerating wall-driven flows using the Lyapunov method: Upper Bound of Transient Growth Using Lyapunov Method

-It is noteworthy that without the $\dot{\boldsymbol{P}}(t)$ term in Eq. \eqref{eq:LMI_constraints}, the resulting upper bound will be extremely conservative; i.e., $\overline{G}$ is much larger than $G(t)$ obtained from Eq. \eqref{eq:G_svd}.

 We then implement LMI stated in \eqref{eq:discrete_LMI} using YALMIP version R20230622 \cite{Lofberg2004} within MATLAB R2022a and the semidefinite programming solver Mosek 10.2 \cite{Mosek2024}.
 To validate our upper bound prediction, we also compute $G(t)$ for WDF by approximating $\boldsymbol{\Phi}(t,t_0)$ using Eq. \eqref{eq:state_transition_matrix}.
-We discretize the linear operator $\boldsymbol{L}(t)$ in the wall-normal direction $y$ using a finite-difference scheme with grid points $M=32$ (including points at the boundary), which determines the dimension of our linear time-varying systems, i.e., $\boldsymbol{x}\in \mathbb{C}^{2(M-2)\times 1}$ and $\boldsymbol{A}(t)\in \mathbb{C}^{2(M-2)\times 2(M-2)}$.
-We use the same discretization scheme in the wall-normal direction with $M=32$ and select a fixed time step of $\Delta t=1$ for computing both the upper bound $\overline{G}$ in Eq. \eqref{eq:discrete_LMI} and transient growth $G(t)$ in Eq. \eqref{eq:G_svd} for a direct comparison.
-We will analyze the influence of $M$ and $\Delta t$ at the end of this paper.
-We approximate the base flow with $n=100$ basis functions of $\sin(n \pi y)$ in Eq. \eqref{eq:laminar_solution}.
-In this paper, we consider accelerating and decelerating WDF at $\operatorname{Re}=500$ and $\kappa=0.1$, which allows us a direct comparison with results in Ref. \cite{Linot_Schmid_Taira_2024}.
+We discretize the linear operator $\boldsymbol{L}(t)$ in the wall-normal direction $y$ using \todo{the central difference} scheme with second-order accuracy.
+We use grid points $M=32$ (including points at the boundary), which determines the dimension of our linear time-varying systems, i.e., $\boldsymbol{x}\in \mathbb{C}^{2(M-2)\times 1}$ and $\boldsymbol{A}(t)\in \mathbb{C}^{2(M-2)\times 2(M-2)}$.
+We use the same discretization scheme in the wall-normal direction with $M=32$ and select a fixed time step of $\Delta t=1$ for computing both the upper bound $\overline{G}$ in Eq. \eqref{eq:discrete_LMI} and transient growth $G(t)$ in Eq. \eqref{eq:G_svd} for a direct comparison. \todo{Although higher-order finite-difference schemes can be employed, the grid-refinement study in Section \ref{sec:results} indicates that the central difference scheme already yields converged results.} We approximate the base flow with $n=100$ basis functions of $\sin(n \pi y)$ in Eq. \eqref{eq:laminar_solution}.
+In this paper, we consider accelerating and decelerating WDF at $\operatorname{Re}=500$ and $\kappa=0.1$, which allows us a direct comparison with Ref. \cite{Linot_Schmid_Taira_2024}.